 Review summary: Fujifilm X100T vs Leica D-LUX Typ 109

 So what is the bottom line?
-Is the Fujifilm X100T better than the Leica D-LUX Typ 109 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Fujifilm X100T and the Leica D-LUX Typ 109?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X100T: